Achievable logoAchievable logo

 M&E charges

 In the first example above, the investor’s account value at death was $100,000 while their basis was $120,000.
-At death, the insurance company was on the hook for paying the $20,000 difference to the beneficiary.
+At death, the insurance company was responsible for paying the $20,000 difference to the beneficiary.
 This added cost is known as mortality risk, which occurs when the account owner dies earlier than expected.

 Another risk the insurance company faces is rising expenses.
-Running an insurance company can be a costly venture, especially in the face of unexpected claims, higher regulatory costs, and/or rising general business expenses.
-For example, what if an insurance company’s costs exceed the amount of premiums received for its products?
-Facing these added complexities is known as expense risk.
+Running an insurance company can be costly, especially with unexpected claims, higher regulatory costs, and/or rising general business expenses.
+If an insurance company’s costs exceed the premiums received for its products, it faces expense risk.

 To compensate for these risks, insurance companies typically assess M&E (mortality & expense) charges.
 This charge typically averages around 1.25% annually.